jhuapl-boss/heaviside/README.md

 ## Python Library

 The Heaviside package installs the Python library `heaviside`.
-There are three components to the library.

-* `heaviside.compile`: The method used to compile a Heaviside DSL file into a AWS StepFunction.
-* `heaviside.StateMachine`: Class for creating and executing StepFunctions.
-* `heaviside.activities`: A submodule containing several helper classes providing a framework for running StepFunction Activities.
-                          See the [Activities document] for more information.
+The public API is documented in the [Library API](docs/LibraryAPI.md) file.

 ## Compatability